mrahmed0116/Python101-Fall19/week4/week4_lab.md

 Hints: In case of input data being supplied to the question, it should be assumed to be a console input.

 3.)
-Write a Python program to read a file line by line store it into an array.
+Write a Python program to read a text file line by line store it into an array.
 Print the array.

 Happy coding!